 To learn which version you own, choose "Check for Updates" on vRigger's Insert tab.

-The following gear items have been added to vRigger version 10.1:
+The following gear items were added to vRigger version 10.1:

 Arrow (red).
 This is in addition to the black, gray, and motion arrows.